aungkoko-coding/react-data-query/README.md

 - `2.0.2`, `2.0.3` and `2.0.4` were unpublished.
 Because I made a small change and published it without testing.
 As the result, it causes the Error.
 I will try not to happen like that again.
 - `2.0.9` - Fixed setting data of `useInfiniteDataQuery` via `setQueryData` and `setQueriesData`.
 Read API Reference of `useInfiniteDataQuery`
 - `2.1.0` integrated with TypeScript.
+- From `2.1.9`, you can import TypeScript types.
   > Please install the latest version

 ## Live Demos